Invariant Extended Kalman Filtering with Partial Orientation Measurement Integration: Theoretical Derivations and Application to Autonomous Surface Vessels: Conclusion

 \section{Conclusion}

-In this work, we derived a novel framework for integrating partial orientation measurements into the InEKF for semi-planar vehicles.
+In this work, we derived a novel framework for integrating partial orientation measurements into the InEKF for \say{semi-planar} vehicles.
 We implemented this framework into a state estimation system that fuses horizon-derived roll and pitch measurements with dual-antenna GPS heading.
 Through repeated simulations, we demonstrate that our InEKF-based system utilizing high-frequency partial orientation measurements outperforms an InEKF relying on lower-frequency full orientation measurements.
-Furthermore, while the MEKF exhibited steady state accuracy comparable to that of our InEKF, under high initial state uncertainty the InEKF demonstrated superior convergence speed and robustness to that of the MEKF.
-In the future, we aim to extend our state estimation system to incorporate relative measurements to the coastline, enabling robust and accurate deployment in complex littoral environments.
+Furthermore, while the MEKF exhibited steady state accuracy comparable to that of our InEKF, under high initial state uncertainty the InEKF demonstrated superior convergence speed and stability to that of the MEKF.

+Real-world experiments conducted off the coast of O'ahu reinforced these findings.
+The horizon-derived attitude measurements achieved sub-degree accuracy ($0.18^\circ$ in roll and $0.21^\circ$ in pitch) relative to the industrial-grade RTK-referenced SBG-QEKF reference, effectively outperforming traditional IMU-based estimates.
+Notably, these vision-based constraints acted as a hardware equalizer; the partial orientation InEKF allowed consumer-grade sensors to achieve mean attitude accuracy competitive with industrial systems.
+Multiple trials initialized at the attitude identity further validated the InEKF’s superior convergence, showing rapid recovery from large state offsets where the MEKF exhibited prolonged settling times.
+Finally, timing metrics confirmed that both the Lie group updates and the vision pipeline are computationally efficient, maintaining substantial headroom for real-time deployment even in interpreted languages.

+In the future, we aim to extend this state estimation framework to incorporate relative coastline observations, enabling robust and accurate deployment in complex littoral environments.